American football: Canadian football

+Variations

 Indoor football leagues constitute what The New York Times writer Mike Tanier described as the "most minor of minor leagues."
 Leagues are unstable, with franchises regularly moving from one league to another or merging with other teams, and teams or entire leagues dissolving completely; games are only attended by a small number of fans, and most players are semi-professional athletes.
 The Indoor Football League is an example of a prominent indoor league.
 The Arena Football League, which was founded in 1987 and ceased operations in 2019, was one of the longest-lived indoor football leagues.
 In 2004, the league was called "America's fifth major sport" by ESPN The Magazine.